zeemEU/file-upload-wordpress-plugin/cloudwok/readme.txt

 == Changelog ==

+= 0.5.1 =
+On some custom WordPress installations the settings page does not work if central php config files cannot be accessed.
+This update helps tracking down and reporting possible issues that occur in these cases.
 = 0.5.0 =
 New shortcode feature.
 Create a customized widget via the Settings > CloudWok menu in the admin sidebar.
 The old shortcode still works but will not be further developed.
 Please use the new shortcode to customize the CloudWok widget.
 = 0.4.4 =